AdobeDocs/workfront.en/help/quicksilver/timesheets/create-and-manage-timesheets/log-time.md

    >   * Ctrl + Option + + for Windows computers
    >   * Cmd + Option + + for Mac computers

-   Hour types are available depending on what has been defined at the system, project, and user levels, as described in [Define hour types and availability for timesheets](define-hour-types-and-availability.md).
+   Hour types are available depending on what has been defined at the system, project, and user levels, as described in [Define hour types and availability](define-hour-types-and-availability.md).

    The hour type cannot be changed after a timesheet is closed.